 Each year photos are taken of each student as a service to the students and their families.
 There is no obligation to purchase pictures, however all students will be photographed for the student’s permanent school record and yearbook photograph.
 Pictures are usually taken in the fall and spring.

+Student Photographs

+Permission to shoot close-up pictures of students participating in school related activities may be granted to the media only when parent(s)/guardian(s) approve for students under the age of 18.
+Parent(s)/Guardian(s) approval shall be required before pictures of students may be used, or students identified, in non-school publications with the exception of photographs or video images taken by news media in the normal course of news coverage at district activities.

 School Supplies